-The Hall is centrally located near Gateway Center, PPG Place, CNG Tower, Fifth Avenue Place and Liberty Center.
+The Hall is centrally located near Gateway Center, PPG Place, Dominion Tower, Fifth Avenue Place and Liberty Center, and within walking distance of Heinz Field, PNC Park and the CONSOL Energy Center.
 The Cultural District offers many restaurants, hotels and parking facilities within easy walking distance to the Hall.

 Early History: 1880-1927

-For 45 years prior to the origin of the Loew's Penn Theater, the building that stood at this location was the Hotel Anderson.
-From 1880 to 1925 this hotel provided both accommodations and entertainment.
-Before 1900 the hotel frequently housed traveling acting companies.
+For 45 years prior to the origin of the Loew’s Penn Theater, the building that stood at this location was the Hotel Anderson.
+From 1880 to 1925, this hotel provided both accommodations and entertainment.
+Before 1900, the hotel frequently housed traveling acting companies.
 The guest list ranged from visiting businessmen to Shakespearean actors.
-Prior to 1880 the name of the hotel was the St. Clair.
-Most probably Edwin Booth (1833-1893) and his acting company stayed at the St. Clair, or later at the Anderson Hotel, during their many tours across the United States.
-After 1900 the Anderson developed a somewhat seedy reputation, lost much of its appeal and met its demise.
+Prior to 1880, the name of the hotel was the St. Clair.
+Most probably, Edwin Booth (1833-1893), brother of John Wilkes Booth, and his acting company stayed at the St. Clair, or later at the Anderson Hotel, during their many tours across the United States.
+After 1900, the Anderson developed a somewhat seedy reputation, lost much of its appeal and met its demise.

 Loew’s Penn Theater to Heinz Hall for the Performing Arts: 1967-1971

 The $10‑million reconstruction took place over a three-year period, with much of the work completed by local craftsmen and artisans.
 Much of the basic architecture of the building remained unchanged from the original French Court style.
 The entrance to the theater was moved into the area that had once been a coffee shop.
 The 40‑foot Alcoa window replaced the original entrance and rises above the Grand Lobby.